mhanyc/codingmental/content/articles/overview-of-a-react-application.md

 author_url: http://ctl.columbia.edu/about/team/nyby/
 date: 2016-07-19
 draft: true
-lede: "This post outlines some of the technologies involved in putting together a video juxtaposition tool for Mediathread."
+lede: "This post outlines some of the technologies involved in putting together a video juxtaposition tool for Mediathread.
+The primary technology I'm focusing on is React, which is a framework for building highly interactive user interfaces on the web in JavaScript."
 poster: filename
 poster_source: ""
 poster_sourceurl: ""